 The important thing is that breastfeeding rates are low globally.
 In Australia, which has a heterogeneous population this that leads to many sociocultural groups [1].
 A study claims lower risks of "breast and ovarian carcinomas" if exclusive breastfeeding creates protection [2].
 Hence, as migration is a global view, there is a need to examine the literature on multiple empathies that have strategies to build upon counsellor training as migration grows [3].
 In Australia, "it is recommended that infants have exclusively breastfed, until around six months of age when solid foods introduced, and recommendations are for continuing until twelve months and beyond" [4].
 Others suggest considering cultural and social needs [5].
 Mixed languages may hinder help-seeking, as diverse groups are heterogeneous in beliefs and experiences.
 Individuals' worldviews influence breastfeeding and mental health.
 [6].
 More counselling skills may be necessary for sensitive care, as acute care is essential to responding adequately to the diverse needs of immigrant individuals [7].
-The World Health Organisation Guidelines, as counselling requirements, are for "training lay and health care professionals to gain counselling micro-skills, knowledge, and confidence" for breastfeeding women.
-[8].
-The WHO have taken Rogers' (1902-1987) dictums of having empathy, congruence, and unconditional positive regard for others [9].
-Thus, to work appropriately with mothers, this model is humanistic, aiming for growth and development to complete individuals' full potential.
+The World Health Organisation Guidelines, as counselling requirements,

+Hence, as congruence, and unconditional positive regard for others [9].
+Thus, to work appropriately with mothers, this model is humanistic, aiming for r training growth and development to complete individuals' full potential.
 The WHO Guideline is concerned that micro-skill guidelines promote peoplecentred counselling for breastfeeding.
 The counsellor and health care respond to the individual mother's needs to help her decide by helping her find an actualized position [10, 11].
 How can empathy training be tailored for immigrant women facing anxiety and depression.
+Methods are for "training lay and health care professionals to gain counselling micro-skills, knowledge, and confidence" for breastfeeding women.
+[8].